TheEvergreenStateCollege/upper-division-cs-23-24/dsa-23au/notes/docs/week-01/2023-09-28-Co-Creation.md

 I need to get blue light glasses to protect my eyes.
 Bringing water is a great idea so I can focus.
 I consume caffeine in order to stay awake, but it would be better to drink Matcha than Coffee.

+=========== Hyre-Elson-Branch
+Learning to use Github is confusing, will take time and effort to learn.
+Caffiene is my best friend.
+There will usually be an invarient of some kind.
+Nobody knows what we are doing, but it can be fun to pair with others to learn.
+Being lost is oddly helping me learn more, if that makes sense.